open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 ## Open Source Software License

-You need to know that an open source project with a license is not available for everyone to use and distribute.
+You need to know that an open source project without a license is not available for everyone to use and distribute.

 > "In most jurisdictions, any code or content is automatically copyrighted by the author, with all rights reserved, unless otherwise stated." — [Open source licenses: What, which, and why](https://arstechnica.com/gadgets/2020/02/how-to-choose-an-open-source-license/)